 Post Retreat Support: Included in the retreat cost, and a critical part of our program, are 2+ one-hour post retreat group phone calls to help you bring the power of the weekend back into your life.
 These calls will be scheduled, as much as possible based on your availability, over the course of 2-4 weeks after the retreat.

-Staff: Jason Geoffrion, Stuart Motola, Jake Lohwater and staff.
+Staff: Jason Geoffrion, Jake Lohwater, and staff.
 You can view biographies of our staff here.

 Cost includes tuition, meals and follow-up support.